polyrand/autoderm_demo/blogpost.md

 ):
 ```

 Our endpoint has to accept [form data](https://fastapi.tiangolo.com/tutorial/request-forms/).
 Do you remember the tag attributes `name` in each input of our html?
 Here our parameters must have the same name.
-That's how the main app will send them.
+That's how the website will send them.

 ```python
 image_contents = await image_uploads.read()